oleksiypr/stm_challenge_oleksiy/README.md

 # Springer Nature Code Challenge

-Below is a coding challenge that we would like you to solve.
-Please read through the description carefully and implement a solution for it.
-We don't want you to over-engineer the solution but be prepared to extend the functionality in the next step of the interview process.
-Finally, we ask you to submit a solution that you'd be happy to go live with and works "out of the box”.

-Please complete the challenge in your preferred language.

-Please create a new git branch and then commit to this as you work.
-When you have finished please create a pull request to master.
-We will then review it within 7 days.
-Please do not make your solution public.

-**Good Luck!**

-## Things We Value

-* Working software!
-* Tests.
-* A working build.
-* Small checkins with good comments.
-* A simple readme with build and run instructions, and maybe talk about trade offs and design decisions you made.
-* Simple code (but not necessarily easy!)
-* The fewer libraries the better - we want to see your code.
-If you do use a library then explain why in the readme.
-* We like functional constructs but also value good domain names and modelling.
-* Evidence you have thought about edge cases and errors (either in code or the readme).

-## Enough talk, the Problem

 You're given the task of writing a simple console version of a drawing program.
 The functionality of the program is quite limited but should be extensible.
 The program should work as follows:

 1. create a new canvas.
 2. start drawing on the canvas by issuing various commands.